-Standard concrete beams typically span up to 6m, although some can extend as much as 8m without support from expensive subfloor walls.
 Specialist suppliers can custom design beams if supplied with a set of approved drawings, or they can be ordered via builders’ merchants.

 - The pre-cast reinforced concrete beams are laid in rows in a similar fashion to traditional timber joists, with their ends resting on the inner leaf of the main walls over the damp-proof course (DPC).

 - Their inverted T profile is designed to accommodate standard 100mm deep concrete blocks (which are typically 440mm wide), making infilling between the rows remarkably quick and inexpensive.